Reports of new Covid cases increased statewide and in Marion and Polk Counties this week.

 In December, Gov. Kate Brown issued several executive orders intended to provide more resources to health care facilities amid a sustained surge of Covid, flu and RSV cases.

-The Oregon Health Authority reported five newly identified deaths of county residents with Covid in the past week.
+The Oregon Health Authority reported one newly identified death of a county resident with Covid in the past week.

-That’s up from 8.1 average daily cases last week and down from 10.4 two weeks ago.
+That’s up from 8.6 average daily cases last week and 8.1 two weeks ago.

-The Oregon Health Authority reported two newly identified deaths of a county resident with Covid in the past week.
+The Oregon Health Authority reported zero newly identified deaths of a county resident with Covid in the past week.

 VACCINATION AND BREAKTHROUGH CASES